Enabling Acegi (1)

 }

-AuthenticationManager, then tries to authenticate user, but how?
-It consults its providers, for example PasswordDaoAuthenticationProvider, whether they can validate given authentication information.
-Unfortunately, Acegi, in its current distribution, does not provide a convenient PasswordAuthenticationDao to connect Active Directory Server and check if given username, password information is correct, but thanks God, there exists an LdapPasswordAuthenticationDao in Acegi;’s CVS repository, and we currently use it to connect Active Directory Server and perform authentication.
+AuthenticationManager then attempts to authenticate the user, but how?
+It consults its providers, such as PasswordDaoAuthenticationProvider, to determine if they can validate the provided authentication information.
+Unfortunately, the current distribution of Acegi does not include a convenient PasswordAuthenticationDao to connect to the Active Directory Server and verify the correctness of the provided username and password information.
+However, thankfully, there exists an LdapPasswordAuthenticationDao in Acegi’s CVS repository, which we are currently utilizing to connect to the Active Directory Server and perform authentication.